 I have never used Zoloft, but I know it is a very commonly prescribed anti-depressant.
 It does have side effects and each A/D has other properties relating to anxiety, obsession, dysphoria etc for which each may be effective where another similar drug may not be effective.
 Some doctors simply have a favorite drug that they prescribe for anyone with a certain set of symptoms.Again, if one does not work, it may be time to move on to another.
 I'm sure there are other forum members here who have been thru that.
 Also, if 100mg gave you some relief and 150 does not, then you should probably stick with the lower dose.
 It was prescribed for you at that level and you cannot be forced to increase it if it makes you feel uncomfortable.

+You have the right to refuse any form of treatment.
+Always remember that.
 Also you are not required to remain with any provider or therapist with whom you do not feel comfortable.
 Sometimes insurance may dictate such matters but you have a choice in all things.

 No drug is going to make your separation and the accompanying feelings of loss and remorse any better.
 Same goes for liquor and any street drugs.
 You need to work thru this and hope that things will get better.
 Count your blessings as they say.
 I'm guessing you are probably in overall good health.
 Be thankful for that.
 You have your father on your side.
 You have your son you say you are grateful for, and if you screw this up he could conceivably be taken from you (sorry to be a downer, but it does happen).
 Just trying to be realistic here.

 Good luck working thru your separation and your other issues.
 Life is not easy, but the alternatives are few.